-Ghana is characterised by a warm, humid climate.
-Mean annual temperature ranges from around 26°C near the coast to almost 29°C in the north.
-The climate of Ghana is tropical with two main seasons: the wet and the dry seasons.
-Northern Ghana experiences a rainy season from April to mid-October whereas southern Ghana experiences its rainy season from March to mid-November.
+Chana's climate is warm and humid, with a mean annual temperature ranging from around 26°C near the coast to almost 29°C in the north.
+The country is tropical, with two main seasons: wet and dry.
+Northern Ghana's rainy season goes from April to mid-October whereas in southern Ghana it goes from March to mid-November.
 Ghana's tropical climate is relatively mild for its latitude.
-The harmattan, a dry desert wind, blows in north-eastern Ghana from December to March, lowering the humidity and causing hotter days with cooler nights ^[7,8].
+The harmattan, a dry desert wind, blows in north-eastern Ghana from December to March, lowering the humidity and causing hotter days with cooler nights [7,8].